 Industrial advancement and development are mostly accompanied by a particular measure of fallouts, which reflect themselves in various forms.
 However, along with such drawbacks, another round of development and innovation sets in, further leading to an evolution of solutions to handle such problems.

-In today’s era of rapid industrial growth and development, it is the issue of waste management, energy conservation and resource planning which takes the front seat in all streams of research and development.
+In today’s era of rapid industrial growth and development, it is the issue of waste management, energy conservation, and resource planning which takes the front seat in all streams of research and development.
 Newer techniques are being developed on a regular basis to help the industrial world handle the entire gamut of such fallouts.

 Experts cite an increase in population along with urbanization as the most critical reason for the increased quantities of solid waste.
 Apart from being one of the most common types of waste product, solid waste is also one of the most hazardous forms of waste products, primarily owing to its difficulty in absorption and disposal into the environment.

-ii) Hazardous waste
+- Hazardous waste

-iii) Biomedical waste or hospital waste, also classified as infectious waste
+- Biomedical waste or hospital waste, also classified as infectious waste

 Amongst these categories, the source of municipal waste is the widest and covers a vast range of originating points.
-The municipal solid waste generally comprises of household waste, construction and demolition debris, sanitation residue and also the waste from the streets.
-Generated mostly from residential and commercial complexes, the procedure of solid waste management for such products is extremely complexed, apart from being one of the most researched subjects on the matter.
+The municipal solid waste comprises of household waste, construction and demolition debris, sanitation residue and also the waste from the streets.
+Generated mostly from residential and commercial complexes, the procedure of solid waste management for such products is exceptionally complexed, apart from being one of the most researched subjects on the matter.

-Lastly, to understand the concept of solid waste management, it is the most important to understand the concept of hospital waste, which is mostly generated during diagnosis, treatment or immunization of human beings or animals or even in research activities.
+Lastly, to understand the concept, it is the most important to understand the idea of hospital waste, which is generated during diagnosis, treatment or immunization of human beings or animals or even in research activities.